 Twitter @angied7592.
 Long time lover of literature.
 Obsessed with adorable animals and coffee I spend my days playing video games with my brother and fiancee.
-My favorite genres are horror/ psychological thrillers and romance.
+I got a medium account too https://angeladerscha.medium.com/ check it out.

 It’s 10:15 pm, raining, cold and dreary.
 A typical night in Chicago in September.
 I’m on a metal bench sitting outside Wash 4 Coin on North Magnolia Ave, formerly Wash U Coin, until it got sold.
 After a good downpour, The air is crisp and clean.
 I love it.
 What ruins the mood is that I’m stuck doing about three weeks' worth of laundry on a Saturday.
 Long story short, the smell made me want to vomit.
 So here I am, with six sizeable trash bags full of my clothing, towels, bedding, etc., waiting for a washer to be available.